vmware/concord-bft/bftengine/tests/simpleTest/README.md

 ```
 ## Run test with various configurations via Python script

-If you have built Concord, by running `make.sh` from the top-level
+Once you have built Concord and are in the top-level directory, you can run the
-directory, you can run the test using the following commands:
+test with the following command:

 ```
-cd ~/builds/concord-bft/debug/bftengine/tests/simpleTest/scripts
-./simpleTest.py -bft n=4,r=4,f=1,c=0,cl=1
+./build/bftengine/tests/simpleTest/scripts/simpleTest.py -bft n=4,r=4,f=1,c=0,cl=1
 ```
 The command above is EQUAL to running the test via the shell script, as desribed above.

 Note: if you run the command as described above and experience Python related
  issues, please run it using

-    python3 ./simpleTest.py -bft n=4,r=4,f=1,c=0,cl=1
+    python3 build/bftengine/tests/simpleTest/scripts/simpleTest.py -bft n=4,r=4,f=1,c=0,cl=1

 ### Command line parameters
 The following CLI parameters are supported: